 We have fought off numerous attempts to curtail the freedom to home educate over the years (not just in Scotland) and have been proactive in supporting children’s rights in education from the outset, including having direct involvement in the setting up of Action on Rights for Children (ARCH) in 2001.

 We were also among the first to challenge the Scottish Government on its GIRFEC ‘named person’ scheme, which mandated the collection and sharing of personal data of all children and family members between public and third sector agencies without their consent.
 We are represented on the NO2NP campaign coalition, which ultimately succeeded in having the offending law struck down by the UK Supreme Court in 2016.
-For those with time and stamina, more information is available on this timeline and this public forum thread.
+For those with time and stamina, more information is available on our GIRFEC Files timelines and this public forum thread.

 It may surprise some to learn that, as a home education group, we are actively trying to ban home schooling!
 We respectfully ask our members not to use the term ‘home schooling’ in our groups – or be offended if other members post reminders not to – unless discussing it in the context of American (or other non-UK) home education.